luanpersini/vidly-server-nestjs-ts/README.md

 The interaction with the built-in supported databases and ORMs also helped me to speedup the development.
 The database connection is easily injected into the modules, only requiring you to point to the models or entities that will define the rules of the database operations.

+It was quite hard to learn how to test in NestJS with Sequelize and Postgres because there was too few info about this in the web.
+I also couldnt find an in memory database for this scenario, the solution was to use a real database.

 </br>

 - Learned how to make a Base Abstract Repository with the most used functions to avoid repetition, speeding up the development.